All Episodes

 But they didn't stop international flights to and from Wuhan.

-In other words, they protected their own country, and meanwhile were perfectly happy spreading the virus all throughout the world.
+And meanwhile, we're perfectly happy spreading the virus all throughout the world.

-One of the reasons Italy, as I understand it, was particularly hard hit, is because of the textile industry that they have in parts of Italy directly connected to workers flying back and forth from China.
+One of the reasons Italy, as I understand it, was particularly hard hit is because of the textile industry that they have in parts of Italy directly connected to workers flying back and forth from China.

-And that's why they and they got walloped.
+And that's why they got walloped.

-Uh, not as bad, maybe as New York.
+Not as bad maybe as New York.

 You don't have the same heavy concentration of people, but they got hit really, really hard.